siyan-zhao/Few-shot-Cifar-100-5-classes/README.md

 # cifar100_5_classes

 5 randomly chosen classes from cifar 100 class are used to train a convolutional neural network until convergence.
-Training and validation data for each of the 5 classes are seperated.
+Training and validation data for each of the 5 classes are different.

-After a few hundred rounds of optimization, training and validation loss and accuracy are ploted.
+After a few hundred rounds of optimization, training and validation loss and accuracy are plotted.
 See figures below.

 # 1
 <img width="544" alt="6" src="https://user-images.githubusercontent.com/38367749/58095892-ea28bc00-7ba1-11e9-88df-e33014a37655.png">